Aniket762/playground/README.md

 ## Accomplishments that we're proud of 😎

 ## What we learned 🤓
+Being a group of javascript developers, we tried our hands on typescript this time.
+We learnt how to use Next.js and implement it with TypeScript and SCSS.
+Moreover, we created a progressive web app with offline support as well.
+As we wanted to read the handwritten text, we found out about OCR for text extraction.
+We researched on it and finally decided to try out the Google Vision API which was something very new for us.

 ## Built With 💕
 - [ ] Nextjs